Book Discovery Call

 Apply moderate heat to partially cured coating to remove moisture and complete cure.
 Caution – avoid out-gassing.
 See Safety.

-Use 207 Hardener for clear coating applications and for bonding thin veneers where Epoxy may bleed through to the surface.
+Use 207 Hardener for clear coating applications and for bonding thin veneers where epoxy may bleed through to the surface.

 Solution